 Now, you’re probably wondering, “How long do solar panels last anyway?”
 Good question.
 Comprehensive testing done by commercial solar panel manufacturers suggests that the lifespan of solar panels is somewhere between 25 to 40 years, depending on the manufacturer.
 That doesn’t mean they stop working or generating electricity after that time.
 It simply means their energy production has declined to a point beyond what manufacturers refer to as a panel’s “useful life.”

-So, we’ve seen how an average solar panel would degrade.
+We’ve seen how an average solar panel would degrade.
 But what if you’re considering a panel that degrades more quickly, say at a rate of 1.0% each year—or more slowly, for instance at a rate of just 0.25% each year?
 Is that difference a big deal?

 “The difference in degradation rate can translate into a significant amount of money over the next 10, 15 or 25+ years...”

 In general, solar panels are extremely durable and built to withstand high winds and heavy snow loads.
-That said, keeping an eye on your commercial solar panel system—and making sure it’s well-maintained—could lead to a lower degradation rate each year, and more output over a longer term.
-Here’s a look at what causes solar panel degradation, and a few tips for keeping that rate low:
+That said, keeping an eye on your commercial solar panel system—and making sure it’s well-maintained—could lead to a lower degradation rate each year and more output over a longer term.
+Here’s a look at what causes solar panel degradation and a few tips for keeping that rate low:

-- Depending on the quality of your panels’ materials, the more extreme the weather conditions they’re exposed to (e.g. high winds and humidity, scorching rooftop temperatures, annual freeze/thaw cycles), the faster they may degrade.
+- Depending on the quality of your panels’ materials, the more extreme the weather conditions they’re exposed to (e.g., high winds and humidity, scorching rooftop temperatures, annual freeze/thaw cycles), the faster they may degrade.
 If your panels will be installed in an environment where weather could be a factor, ask about ways they could be protected from the elements.

 - Check your panels annually for physical damage, such as trees or bushes blowing in the wind and creating scratches.
 The more surface scratches on your panels, the faster they degrade.

 - While not always necessary, cleaning your panels may also play an important role in making sure they don’t degrade at a higher rate than expected.
-Monitor changes in the power output of your solar panels before and after cleaning, and over different time intervals.
+Monitor changes in the power output of your solar panels before and after cleaning, as well as over different time intervals.
 Take note and evaluate what works.
 You may find that the costs of cleaning may, in fact, be greater than the costs associated with a lower degradation rate.

-Key takeaways about commercial solar degradation rate
+Key takeaways about commercial solar degradation rates

 As you compare commercial solar panels for your organization, here are some important points about degradation to keep in mind: